travula/logs/year-2025/october.md

 2. plan and built it thinking my father would use and leave out the baggage that my step mon would use it.

-We will have to work out the cost and the finances for doing.
+We will have to work out the cost and the finances for this construction.
 Once this is achieved, it will be possible to take up the drainage, electric wiring of our ancestral house and get it into a nice shape so that all of us are comfortable and happy.